-Following the first two semi-annual benchmark monitoring, if the average concentration of a pollutant exceeds a benchmark value, and the permittee determines that exceedence of the benchmark is attributable solely to the presence of that pollutant in the natural background, the permittee is not required to perform corrective action or additional benchmark monitoring provided that:
+Following the first two quarterly benchmark monitoring results, if the average concentration of a pollutant exceeds a benchmark value, and the permittee determines that exceedance of the benchmark is attributable solely to the presence of that pollutant in the natural background, the permittee is not required to perform corrective action or additional benchmark monitoring provided that:

-- The average concentration of your benchmark monitoring results is less than or equal to the concentration of that pollutant in the natural background; - The permittee documents and maintains with the SWPPP the supporting rationale for concluding that benchmark exceedences are in fact attributable solely to natural background pollutant levels.
-You must include in your supporting rationale any data previously collected by you or others (including literature studies) that describe the levels of natural background pollutants in your stormwater discharge; and - The permittee notifies the DWWM on its final (second) semi-annual benchmark monitoring report that the benchmark exceedences are attributable solely to natural background pollutant levels.
+-The average concentration of your benchmark monitoring results is less than or equal to the concentration of that pollutant in the natural background;

+-The permittee documents and maintains with the Stormwater Pollution Prevention Plan (SWPPP) the supporting rationale for concluding that benchmark exceedances are in fact attributable solely to natural background pollutant levels.
+You must include in your supporting rationale any data previously collected by you or others (including literature studies) that describe the levels of natural background pollutants in your stormwater discharge; and

+-The permittee notifies the Director on its final (second) quarterly benchmark monitoring report that the benchmark exceedances are attributable solely to natural background pollutant levels.